nereasastre/Music_Corpus_Annotator/README.md

 This is what the application will look like after some annotations:
 ![Demo.png](Demo.png)

+And here is a demo tutorial on how to use the application:

 That is it!
 You are now ready to use the application :)